james-cranley/Python30/README.md

 A QuickStart guide to using Python for data science in 30 minutes!

 If you want to code along on the day, **in advance of the session** please install `conda`.
-Instructions are below, it _really_ should take <5 mins.
+Instructions are below, it should take <5 mins.
 You're successful if you've completed Step 2 😊.
 If you have questions please email me.

 This is a primer aimed to get people new to programming off the ground.
 If you are experienced it will be a bit dull for you!